 For humans as much as for plants, growth occurs at the edges.
 Challenging experiences push us past our comfort zones and allow us to cultivate self-confidence, discover our gifts, and forge resilient friendships.

 Our tradition teaches that humans have a unique responsibility as caretakers for the larger community of life.
-As we deepen our love and awareness of the more-than-human world, we are inspired to protect it, and increasingly capable of doing so.
+Our capacity to honor this responsibility grows in step with our awareness, which leads to love and connection with the more-than-human world.

 As active co-creators — not merely consumers — we nurture personal health, vibrant culture and ecological well-being.